PerlDancer/perldancer-book/README.md

 the production of 500 copies and sending them to their owners with appropriate shipping costs.

-We'll aslo use some of the money to "buy time" to the authors, when needed (as all of us are working on this project during our free-time).
+We'll also use some of the money to "buy time" to the authors, when needed (as all of us are working on this project during our free-time).

 ## Table of contents